Updates

 The Lancaster High School English Department is proud to offer a number of electives and advanced classes within our program.
 Please see your counselor or English teacher if you would like additional information on any of these course offerings.

-Pre-Ap English Ii (9th Grade)
+Pre-Ap English II (9th Grade)

 Pre AP English 9 builds on the foundation of Pre AP English I (8th grade), with an emphasis on the recursive moves that matter in preparing students for the challenges of college-level reading, writing, and discussion (students are not required to have taken Pre-AP English 8 to take this course).
 While Pre AP English 8 introduces the fundamental routines of close observation, critical analysis, and appreciation of author’s craft, Pre AP English 9 requires students to apply those same practices to a new host of nonfiction and literary texts.
 As readers, students develop a vigilant awareness of how the poet, playwright, novelist, and writer of nonfiction alike can masterfully manipulate language to serve their unique purposes.
 As writers, students compose more nuanced analytical essays without losing sight of the importance of well-crafted sentences and a sense of cohesion.

-AP Seminar(10th Grade)
+AP Seminar (10th Grade)

 AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Students learn to investigate a problem or issue, analyze arguments, compare different perspectives, synthesize information from multiple sources, and work alone and in a group to communicate their ideas.
 Literary topics for study include mythology, non-fiction and fiction prose and poetry will also be covered.